SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - and I'm a software engineer mostly in the world of front-end web development
 - I work for Khan Academy, which is...
 - KHAN_ACADEMY_TAGLINE
-- If you're interested in EdTech and especially AI in education, I'd love to chat afterwards
+- If you're interested in EdTech and especially AI in education...
+  - I'd love to chat afterwards
-- Before Khan Academy, I worked for Niche.com which is headquartered here in Pittsburgh
+- Before Khan Academy, I worked for Niche.com which...
+  - Is headquartered here in Pittsburgh (Any Niche folks here?)
 - And before that I lived in Atlanta and worked for TSYS
 - And once upon a time, I was a classroom teacher
 - I live here in Pittsburgh--just over the river in Wilkinsburg---with my family